 According to Figure 8, the performance of the proposed method is better than that of baselines for both 'Short' and 'Long'.
-Especially, the summaries produced by the proposed method have the higher answer coverage than those created by the five specialists.
-Note that the set of summaries labeled by 'HU- MAN' is created by the five specialists without referring to questions in the topic information.
+Note that the set of summaries labeled by 'HUMAN' is created by the five specialists without referring to questions in the topic information.